logo

 How to Become a Substitute Teacher with the Philadelphia School District

-Substitute teaching positions in the School Board of Philadelphia are managed by a third-party organization, ESS.
+Substitute teaching employment for The School Board of Philadelphia is managed by a third-party organization, Educational Staffing Services (ESS).
 If you want to work as a substitute teacher, you should apply directly to ESS using the online application form.
-You will need to have a bachelor’s degree, a TB test less than a year old, two reference letters, an official transcript, and any other clearances requested by the agency.
+You must have a bachelor’s degree, a TB test less than a year old, two reference letters, an official transcript, and any other clearances requested by the agency.

 Private and Charter School Teacher Requirements in Philadelphia

 Working in private or charter schools in Philadelphia is another option for aspiring teachers.
 Unlike the public school system, private schools may hire teachers without teacher certification; however, they may prefer you have certification or relevant experience.
-Each school hires teachers directly and you will need to browse online to find postings or contact schools directly to learn about open positions.
+Each school hires teachers directly, so you should browse online to find postings or contact schools directly to learn about open positions.
 The hiring process commonly involves submitting a resume and cover letter and then attending an in-person interview.
 There are many well-known private and charter schools that offer Philadelphia teaching jobs, including schools with religious affiliations or curriculum specializations.

 The Largest K-12 Schools in Philadelphia